-I’ll start my explanation of why with this Phusion Passenger tutorial.
 I have no clue what Phusion Passenger is, but this paragraph stood out to me:

 “The only oddity along the way I discovered with the migration to Phusion Passenger was that inline Slim HTML templates no longer appeared to work and required that template specifications reside in the standard application/views folder.
 Not a bad thing, but it did have me scratching my head for awhile.”